Tourism in Afghanistan

 Tourism in Afghanistan is regulated by the Ministry of Information and Culture.
 There are at least 350 tourism companies operating in Afghanistan.
-Tourism was at its peak before the 1978 Saur Revolution, which was followed by the decades of war.
+Tourism was at its peak before the 1978 Saur Revolution, which was followed by the decades of warfare.
 Between 2013 and 2016, Afghan embassies issued between 15,000 and 20,000 tourist visas annually.
+Following Taliban's return to power in August 2021, visitor numbers gradually increased from 691 in 2021 to 2,300 in 2022, reaching 7,000 in 2023.

 Afghanistan has four international airports, which include Kabul International Airport, Mazar-i-Sharif International Airport, the Ahmad Shah Baba International Airport in Kandahar, and Herat International Airport.
 It also has a number of smaller domestic airports such as Bamyan Airport, Bost Airport, Chaghcharan Airport, Farah Airport, Fayzabad Airport, Ghazni Airport, Jalalabad Airport, Khost Airport, Kunduz Airport, Maymana Airport, Nili Airport, Tarinkot Airport, and Zaranj Airport.

 Guest houses and hotels are found in every city of Afghanistan.
 Some of the major hotels in Kabul are the Serena Hotel, the Hotel Inter-Continental Kabul, and the Safi Landmark Hotel.
 Most places in the country serve traditional Afghan cuisine.

 Badakhshan

 Fayzabad, the capital and largest city of Badakhshan Province, has several hotels and tourist attractions.
 The Fayzabad Airport serves the population of the entire province.
 There is also a road network from Fayzabad to other districts.
 Tourists can book a hotel in the city and then drive from there to Ishkashim, which is a border town next to the Afghanistan–Tajikistan border.
 They can then drive to the Wakhan National Park in Wakhan District to as far as Baza'i Gonbad or the Wakhjir Pass (Afghanistan–China border).
 Wakhan is one of the most coldest and isolated districts of Afghanistan.

+Below are some notable tourist sites in Badakhshan Province: